 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload130 hours of total student learning time made up from:
+130 hours of total student learning time made up from:

-a) 36 hours of contact over 12 weeks: 24 hours of lectures and 12 hours of tutorials and critiques; and
+a) 36 hours of contact over 12 weeks;

 b) 94 hours of independent studio practice, reading and writing.